 - Baler is the capital and the oldest municipality of the province of Aurora.

 - As Baler has grown into a tourist spot, the municipality has attracted several resorts and establishments to cater to its visitors.

 - While businesses have been growing in the municipality, Baler is still a rural area.
 As of 2022, Baler has no cinemas and only has one small shopping mall.
 Many establishments close early at night, too.
 So, it’s not really a place for nightlife.

 - Baler is mostly known as the birthplace of former Philippine president Manuel Luis Quezon, and a few historical sites stand at the heart of the town in remembrance of him.

 - Baler is also known for surfing, so the best time to visit would be from October to March.
-Aside from having less typhoons, these months guarantee waves suitable for surfing.
+Aside from having fewer typhoons, these months guarantee waves suitable for surfing.

-- Majority of the locals in Aurora speak Tagalog, while a few speak Ilocano.
+- The majority of the locals in Aurora speak Tagalog, while a few speak Ilocano.
 Residents of Baler are generally welcoming and helpful towards tourists.